simo-an/reskit/packages/room/README.md

 ## Run Test Demo

-We don't have built in datas.
+We don't have built in data.
 You should set buildings by `updateBuildings` at first.

 ```typescript